About medical assistance in dying

 • your home

-Some facilities may choose not to provide medical assistance in dying or have limitations on how it is provided.
+Some health care facilities may choose not to provide MAID or have limitations on how it is provided.
 We encourage facilities to make this information available, so you know your options.
+Please contact your desired facility for clarification if this information is not available.

 How to receive assistance